or: Homage to Mildred Marsh and Cynthia Blake

 Photographic colour separation of fully coloured artwork (‘process colour’) did not come to mainstream US comics until the 1980s.
-1960s comic book colour separation was in some ways also similar to 19th century methods — still largely done by hand — but using a very different technology, to be detailed in Part 9b.
+1960s comic book colour separation was in some ways also similar to 19th century methods — still largely done by hand — but using a very different technology from the genuine Ben Day dots of the 19th century, to be detailed in Part 9b.

 This post is about the interior pages of a wide range of US mainstream comic books — those published by Marvel, DC, Archie and others — produced in a certain standardised way, and printed on newsprint.
-Their covers, printed on better (usually glossy) paper, were always dealt with separately and by a range of different methods.
-Some comics publishers also used different production techniques for their interior pages — a subject which I might cover some other time.
+Their covers, printed on better (usually glossy) paper, were always dealt with separately and by a range of different methods, which this post will not deal with.
+Some comics publishers also used different production techniques for their inside pages — a subject which I might cover some other time.